 (b) Special local regulations.
 (1) In accordance with the general regulations in § 100.35 of this part, entry into, transiting, or anchoring within the regulated areas is prohibited unless authorized by the Captain of the Port (COTP) Duluth or on-scene representatives.

 (2) Vessels and persons receiving COTP Duluth or on-scene representative authorization to enter the area of this special local regulation must do so in accordance with the following restrictions:

 (3) The Coast Guard will provide notice of the regulated area prior to the event through Local Notice to Mariners and Broadcast Notice to Mariners.
+Notice of the requirements of this rule will also be provided as a courtesy by on-scene representatives, as available.
 Notice of actual enforcement will be provided by on-scene representatives.